sbeardsl/xojoGestures/README.md

 xojoGestures
 ============

-XoJo module for attaching UIGestureRecognizers to Views

 iOSGestures is a Xojo module designed to make detecting user gestures such as Tap, Swipe,  Pinch, and Rotate as easy a possible.
-While its certainly possible that gesture events will be adding to a future version of Xojo until then this makes adding them easy and they can be a lot of fun to play with.
+While its likely that gesture events will be added to a future version of Xojo until then this makes adding them easy so we can have fun playing with them starting now.

 Supported Gestures:  (with configurable parameters) Tap (1-N taps by 1-N touches)